 Taxidermy Mounts for Sale - Resting Raccoon

 Just completed!
 Raccoon resting on a branch taxidermy mount.
 This little bandit is lounging on a nice branch with three of the four legs dangling off of the log.
 The fur is thick and darkly colored.
-Adorable facial expression, Taxidermy quality rated as "Excellent."
+Adorable facial expression, Taxidermy quality rated as "Premier."
 A great gift for the outdoors person or accent piece for the cabin, trophy room or hunting lodge.

 Size: 23" long x 19" tall x 7" deep.